ozpv/powermenu/README.md

 # powermenu
-powermenu for dwm written in C
+powermenu for dwm written in C actual powering off functions will be added later